API

 Global styles

-To set default styles for body, headings etc. just use the withCSS
+To set default styles for body, headings etc. just use the withCSS method which accepts normal CSS as its arguments.

 const boxSizing =